 An acute anal fissure looks like a fresh tear, somewhat like a paper cut.
-A chronic anal fissure likely has the tear, as well as two separate lumps or tags of skin, one internal (sentinel pile) and one external (hypertrophied papilla).
+A chronic anal fissure likely has a deeper tear, and may have internal or external fleshy growths.
+A fissure is considered chronic if it lasts more than eight weeks.

 The fissure's location offers clues about its cause.
 A fissure that occurs on the side of the anal opening, rather than the back or front, is more likely to be a sign of another disorder, such as Crohn's disease.
 Your doctor may recommend further testing if he or she thinks you have an underlying condition:

 - Flexible sigmoidoscopy.
 Your doctor will insert a thin, flexible tube with a tiny video into the bottom portion of your colon.
 This test may be done if you're younger than 50 and have no risk factors for intestinal diseases or colon cancer.